benl95/frontend-applications/README.md

    the bar chart.
 -  CO2 emission = retrieve the records of the CO2 emission of each car, divide these in groups and render the data to the barchart.

+The only data that had to be cleaned were Emission code and CO2 emission.
+These initally came as strings and I converted them to integers.
+The undefined results I converted to null

 # Packages used